Mobility Assistance Dogs

-Any type of medical condition that inhibits you from living independently often grants you access to work with a mobility dog.
-Even if you have prosthetics or assistive devices like a wheelchair, scooter, cane, walker, crutches, braces or lifts, a support dog can help you perform an insurmountable number of functions throughout the day.
+Any type of medical condition that inhibits you from living independently often grants you access to work with a mobility service dog.
+Even if you have prosthetics or assistive devices like a wheelchair, scooter, cane, walker, crutches, braces or lifts, a brace and mobility support dog can help you perform an insurmountable number of functions throughout the day.
 Not only are they there for physical support but also emotional and mental care.

 People who need extra provisions with balancing, standing, remaining stable, moving around, getting help, interacting with people and the environment, monitoring medical alarms and communicating in states of emergency are also those who can benefit from working with an assistance dog — along with those who experience debilitating pain, dizziness or severe fatigue that reduces their ability to walk without assistance.

 If you require provisions when transitioning from one position to the next like sitting or standing or if you need medical assistance while waiting for professionals to arrive, service dogs can handle any situation with proper training.
 About 500,000 service dogs assist children and adults in the United States each day.

 Tasks Mobility Service Dogs Can Help With